Home Contact Us

 We are excited to offer these services.
 If you have any questions or concerns feel free to contact our office for assistance.

 The Chambers County District Clerk’s office is a designated Passport Acceptance Agency.

 You can complete the passport application and bring it in or fill one out in our office.
 We can take a picture for you (an additional cost of $10.00) and complete the application process in the office.

 Pegado encontraran un video de YouTube con informacion y instrucciones para llenar la applicacion DS-11 en Espanol.
 Para la pagina precione aqui: https://www.youtube.com/watch?v=jNJRZZYscrM.
 Addicional, encontraran la pagina con los precios aqui: (insert fee sheet here)

 Both payable to the U.S. Department of State by check or money order.

-In addition, an execution fee of $35.00 per person payable to Chambers County by any means.
+In addition, an execution fee of $35.00 per person payable to Chambers County by any payment type.

-If you were born in Chambers County and you do not have your birth certificate you can purchase one down stairs in the County Clerk’s office.
-The courthouse is a one stop shop!
+If you were born in Chambers County and you do not have your birth certificate you can purchase one at the County Clerk’s office located in the basement of the courthouse.

-We take passport applications Monday through Friday 8:00 a.m. to 11:00am and 1:00pm to 4:00p.m. in the Chambers County Courthouse.
-Services are also offered in the West Annex by appointment, call 409-267-2604.
+We take passport applications Monday through Friday 8:00 a.m. to 5:00 p.m. in the new location.
+Services are also offered in the West Annex by appointment, call (409) 267-2432.
 Please no hats, shirts with logos, or white shirts allowed for the passport photo.